How to Become a Preceptor for a Public Health Student

 The Applied Practical Experience (APE) – also commonly referred to as a practicum – is a community-based experience completed by all MPH students as part of their course requirements.

 All APEs are supervised by a preceptor.
 A preceptor is someone who has work experience in the public health field and the capability to provide instruction for the tasks that the student is expected to complete as part of their APE.
-The preceptor serves as the practicum or internship supervisor.
+The preceptor serves as the supervisor of the practicum or internship.

 The preceptor determines the project tasks, deliverables, and weekly schedule for the APE in collaboration with the student.